-- Compliance with all aspects of the relevant checklist - Project compliance will all program requirements
+- Compliance with all aspects of the relevant standards and quality assurance checklist - Project compliance will all program requirements

-Any discrepancies found during a Post-Installation Inspection must be resolved by the Participating Contractor before the selected project can be approved for payment through the program.
+Any non-conformances found during a Post-Installation Inspection must be resolved by the Participating Contractor before the selected project will receive incentive payments from the program.
 If projects are found to be in violation of the criteria outlined in the checklist, the responsible contractor will be subject to disciplinary actions.
 Findings from these inspections will also affect the Participating Contractor's standing in the program.
-See section 0 for details on the disciplinary process.
+See section 5.4 for details on the disciplinary process.